MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-fra-fi-migration.md

 1. Restart the POS.

 > [!NOTE]
-> Depending on the type of environment, you can find more technical details about the migration process in either the [Migration in a development environment](#migration-in-a-development-environment) section of this topic or the [Migration in a production environment](#migration-in-a-production-environment) section.
+> Depending on the type of environment, you can find more technical details about the migration process in either the [Migration in a development environment](#migration-in-a-development-environment) section of this article or the [Migration in a production environment](#migration-in-a-production-environment) section.

 ## Configure fiscal integration